 4 Ways You Lose Money by Relying on Price Trackers

-As helpful as price tracking services seem on the surface, they are rarely showing you the best deal.
+As helpful as price trackers and services seem on the surface, they are rarely showing you the best deal.
 And isn’t that what you’re really after?
 You don’t want the lowest price at Target, you want the lowest price, period.

 We took a look at several popular price trackers, including Slickdeals, Nifti, Camelcamelcamel, and TrackIf, and quickly realized that consumers who rely on these services are often spending more money than they should.